jiobiagba/hack-computer-assembler/README.md

 * your compiler

 # Credits
- Prof. Noam Nisan and Prof. Shimon Schocken of [NAND AND TETRIS](https://www.nand2tetris.org/)
+ Prof. Noam Nisan and Prof. Shimon Schocken of [FROM NAND TO TETRIS](https://www.nand2tetris.org/)